i18n_extension 15.0.0 copy "i18n_extension: ^15.0.0" to clipboard

 Q: What's the point of importing 'default.i18n.dart'?

-Q: Can I do translations outside of widgets?
+Q: Can I translate strings in regular code, outside of widgets?

-A: Yes, since you don't need access to context.
-It actually reads the current locale from I18n.locale, which is static, and all the rest is done with pure Dart code.
-So you can translate anything you want, from any code you want.
-You can also define a locale on the fly if you want to do translations to a locale different from the current one.
+A: Yes, since you don’t need access to context.
+You can even get the current locale from I18n.locale, which is static, and everything works with pure Dart code.
+This means you can translate anything you want, from any code.
+You can also define a locale on the fly if you want to do translations to a locale that is different from the current one.

-Q: By using identifier keys like howAreYou, I know that there's a localization key named howAreYou because otherwise my code wouldn't compile.
-There is no way to statically verify that 'How are you?'.i18n will do what I want it to do.
+Q: By using identifier keys like howAreYou, I know there’s a localization key named howAreYou, because otherwise my code wouldn't compile.
+If I instead decide to use strings as keys, is there a way to know at compile time that 'How are you?'.i18n is a valid localization key?

 A: i18n_extension lets you decide if you want to use identifier keys like howAreYou or not.
-Not having to use those was one thing I was trying to achieve.
-I hate having to come up with these keys.
-I found that the developer should just type the text they want and be done with it.
-In other words, in i18n_extension you don't need to type a key; you may type the text itself (in your default language).
-So there is no need to statically verify anything.
-Your code will always compile when you type a String, and that exact string will be used for your default language.
+Not having to use identifiers was one of the main things I was trying to achieve, as I hate having to come up with them.
+I think the developer should be able to simply type the text they want and be done with it.
+In i18n_extension, if you just type the text itself, in your default language, that is always a valid key.
+Your code will always compile when you type a String, and that exact string will be used as your default language.
 It will never break.

-Q: What happens if a developer tries to call i18n on a string without translations, wouldn't that be harder to catch?
+Q: What happens if a developer tries to call i18n on a key without translations?

 Q: Do I actually need one .i18n.dart (a translations file) per widget?